TechnologyEnhancedLearning/LearningHub.Nhs.Content/README.md

 # Introduction
-This is the official open source repository for the Learning  Hub Content Server.
+This is the official open source repository for the Learning  Hub Content Server that is part of  [Learning Hub](https://learninghub.nhs.uk/)

 The LH Content Server provides access from the ESR system into the content storage of the Learning Hub in order to facilitate remote launching of content.
 It also provides historic URL launching where an entire URL has been redirected into the LH for rewriting subsequent to a resource migration.